 Fall Picture Day is considered a special dress day, where parents determine what their students will wear for the picture in accordance with the special dress guidelines.
-Picture packages may be purchased online prior to picture day or turned in on picture day.
+Picture packages may be purchased online prior to picture day.
 All students must have their picture taken for the yearbook, even if they are not buying a package.
 Make-up picture day, approximately two months after the original day, is for those who were absent or are displeased with their pictures.
 All students must wear their uniform on make-up day but may bring a different shirt to change into for the individual pictures.